snehaawate/E-Shopkart/README.md

 | ![MainPage ](ss0.png) | ![Details](ss1.png) |
 ## Getting Started

-To run the eShop App locally and explore its features, follow these steps:
+To run the E-shopkart App locally and explore its features, follow these steps:

 1. Clone the repository to your local machine.
 2. Open the project in Android Studio.